anup00900/Spacequant_Assignment/README.md

 # Document Standardization Test Task

 This repository contains the solution to the **Document Standardization Test Task**, aimed at identifying header rows in JSON-structured documents using machine learning (ML).
 The task involves preprocessing data, implementing various ML methods, and evaluating their effectiveness.
+For detailed insights into the experiments, methodologies, and rationale behind the solutions, refer to the **Detailed Explanation of the Solutions and Methodologies.pdf** file included in this repository.

 ---